tavinathanson/imgtsero/README.md

 A Python library for downloading and working with IMGT/HLA data files from the official GitHub repository.

+**Warning**: not yet intended for general use.
+May have bugs: please inquire if interested!

 ## Features

 - Download IMGT/HLA WMDA files from official repository for comprehensive serological mapping